Necrolesian/morrowind-mod-list/list.md

 ## [Seamless Papill6n Bedrolls](https://www.nexusmods.com/morrowind/mods/47266)

-Part of "Ellie's Mystic Minimods," another of those small mod compilations, this tiny mod is just an update to the bedroll texture from Papill6n Various Graphics Things that removes unsightly seams.
+Part of "Elodie's Mystic Minimods," another of those small mod compilations, this tiny mod is just an update to the bedroll texture from Papill6n Various Graphics Things that removes unsightly seams.

-There are a few other mods at the above link we'll eventually need, so you might want to go ahead and download Touched Up Ringmail, Vanilla Land Crackedearth Fix, and Imperial Door Fixes while you're there.
+There are a few other mods at the above link we'll eventually need, so you might want to go ahead and download Touched Up Ringmail, Vanilla Land Crackedearth Fix, and Imperial Door Tweaks while you're there.

 ## [Soulgem Ingredient Retexture](https://www.nexusmods.com/morrowind/mods/19467)